iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 # How to Utilize the Performance Tests

-## To run all performance tests (i.e. all files ending in .test.ts):
+## To run a performance test on a web browser:
-1. To specify a json config file that you wish to use, set the 'jsonFilePath' variable (found in the PerformanceTests.ts file) to the full file path of the json file you wish to use.
-For example, "D:/timingTests.json" or "C:\\wireframeTimings.json".
+1. run the command "npm run start:web" or, to specify a json config file that you wish to use, add the full file path to the command.
+For example, run the command "npm run start:web D:/timingTests.json" or "npm run start:web C:\\wireframeTimings.json".
 If no valid json config file has been specified, the default json config file (DefaultConfig.json) will be used.

-2. run the command "npm run test:frontend:performance"
+## To run a performance test with electron:
+1. run the command "npm run start:electron" or, to specify a json config file that you wish to use, add the full file path to the command.
+For example, run the command "npm run start:electron D:/timingTests.json" or "npm run start:electron C:\\wireframeTimings.json".
+If no valid json config file has been specified, the default json config file (DefaultConfig.json) will be used.

 ## Configuration json file
 The default configuration file allows you to specify the following: